ibm-cloud-docs/direct-link/about.md

 {:tip: .tip}
 {:download: .download}

-# More about IBM Cloud Direct Link
+# About IBM Cloud Direct Link

 This section gives more details about the key features and benefits of each of the four IBM Cloud Direct Link offerings.
   * [**IBM Cloud Direct Link Exchange**](#the-ibm-cloud-direct-link-exchange-solution)